Activation function dependence of the storage capacity of treelike neural networks: Computation of the capacity for common activation functions

-This estimate of the 1-RSB capacity of a network with ReLU activations is lower than the $\alpha_{\textrm{1-RSB}} \simeq 2.92$ reported by \citet{baldassi2019properties}.
-This discrepancy likely results from the fact that they appear to have solved the saddle-point equations for $q_{0}$ and $r$ numerically rather than directly minimizing over $\alpha_{\textrm{1-RSB}}$.
-Though these approaches are equivalent at the level of first-order conditions, it is possible that they yield different results when implemented numerically.
+This estimate of the 1-RSB capacity of a network with ReLU activations is consistent with the $\alpha_{\textrm{1-RSB}} \simeq 2.6643$ reported by \citet{baldassi2019properties} in an update to their Letter.
+Previous versions of their work reported an erroneous value of $\alpha_{\textrm{1-RSB}} \simeq 2.92$, which does not agree with our estimate of $\alpha_{\textrm{1-RSB}}$ and exceeds the $q_{0}=0$ bound.
+To estimate the 1-RSB capacity, they solved the saddle-point equations for $q_{0}$ and $r$ numerically rather than directly minimizing over $\alpha_{\textrm{1-RSB}}$.
+After the appearance of our work in preprint form, they found that incorrect initialization had allowed the solver to converge on the RS saddle point.
+Their revised estimate is consistent with ours.